McQueen Cemetery

 Starting point: State Road 607 and 604 intersection.
 Head east on the 607.
 Proceed approximately 250 ft past the first mileage sign you see.
 There is a clear area there just before 2 magnolia trees at right edge of ditch, and a trail leading due south.
 The grave is located about a 100 yards off the highway.

-Note: The table below is sorted by grave layout.
-Use Ctrl+F to search for a specific name, or part of a name.
+Note: Use Ctrl+F to search for a specific name or part of a name.
+Click on any column header to sort on that column.

 The above list was compiled by the Hancock County Historical Society.
 We have gathered original records, data handed down from families and/or collected by our volunteers and countless others, and tried to verify this information to the best of our ability.
 If you believe some of this to be in error, or if you have additional information, please contact us.
 Our phone number and email address are on the home page.